 M.2 SSD sockets

 For connection with standard M.2 form factor PCI Express SSDs

 For connection with FPGA development boards

-Provides the reference clocks for both FPGA and SSD
+Provide the reference clocks for both FPGA and SSDs

 Get up-and-running as soon as possible